PedestrianDynamics/DL4PuDe/README.md

 ```
 python3 run.py --video ./videos/150.mp4  --roi 380 128 1356 1294 --patch 3 3 --ratio 0.5  --angle 0
 ```
-> Then, you  see the following details.
+> Then, you  will see the following details.

 <img src="./files/run.png"/>

 > When the progress of the framework is complete, it will generate the annotated video in the framework directory.
-Please note that the 150 annotated video is available in the directory root under the "150-demo.mp4" name.
+Please note that the "150 annotated video" is available on the directory root under the "150-demo.mp4" name.

 #### Experiments videos